 Your LLC’s name must be distinguishable from the names of other business entities already on file with the Nebraska Secretary of State.
-Names may be checked for availability by at the Nebraska Secretary of State business name database.
+Names may be checked for availability at the Nebraska Secretary of State business name database.

-You may reserve a name for 120 days by filing an Application for Reservation of Limited Liability Company Name with the Nebraska Secretary of State.
+You may reserve a name for 120 days by filing an Application of Reserved Name with the Nebraska Secretary of State.
 The application must be filed by postal mail.
 The filing fee is $15 ($10 base fee plus $5 per page).

 2. File a Certificate of Organization

 A Nebraska LLC is created by filing a Certificate of Organization with the Nebraska Secretary of State.
 There is no official form for this purpose.
 The certificate must include the LLC's name and address; and the name and address, and post office box, if any, of the LLC’s registered agent.
 If the LLC is organized to render a professional service, the certificate must list the the professional service its members, managers, professional employees, are licensed or otherwise legally authorized to perform in Nebraska.
-The articles must be filed by postal mail.
-The filing fee is $100.
+The certificate can be filed by postal mail or online.
+The filing fee is $100 plus $5 per page.

 3. Appoint a Registered Agent